duncanmurray/cs_scale/README.md

 Show a help message

 ######-p <prefix>, --prefix <prefix>
 Prefix to build servers with.
-The default is to use `node-` e.g. node-1, node-2.
+The default is to use `node- + random 8 charachter string` e.g. node-54jg84d9, node-57fhd49h

 ######-r <region>, --region <region>
 Region where servers should be built The default is `LON`.